 In stage one, your focus should be on creating content where people already spend time.

 This means creating samples of your work for the most appropriate social media channels (Instagram, TikTok, Twitter, LinkedIn), online communities (IndieHackers, Reddit), as well as sharing them with people you already know (email, Facebook, in-person).

 The content needs to be free because the goal is discoverability.
 When content is free it can spread quickly because there's no barrier other than the time it takes to consume.
 Hence the second point: your free content should also be short.

 Short content is easily digestible and it forces you, the creator, to boil down what you make into its most essential parts.
 This format also encourages experimentation.
 It enables you to throw massive amounts of proverbial spaghetti against the wall so that you can see what sticks before going all-in on a type of content that people may not be interested in.

 Short, free content is the reason networks like Vine and TikTok exploded in popularity.
 It's also why behemoths like YouTube and Instagram scurried to add similar experiences to their platforms (stories and shorts, respectively).

-Regardless of what you make, creating a free and short version offers browsers a quick introduction to who you are, what you're about, and whether or not they want to know more.
+Regardless of what you make, creating a free and short version offers your potential audience a quick introduction to who you are, what you're about, and invites them to consider if they want to know more.